Scalable Primal Decomposition Schemes for Large-Scale Infrastructure Networks: Introduction

-In this work, we propose \Ae{two} primal decomposition schemes for solving large-scale strongly convex QPs, with global convergence guarantees. \Ae{Both methods rely respectively on augmented Lagrangians and exact $\ell 1$-penalties for ensuring feasibility in the subproblems.} Whereas similar $\ell1$-penalty based approaches have been proposed in previous works \cite{DeMiguel2006}, \ the augmented-Lagrangian framework is new \Ae{to the best of our knowledge.} We show that the augmented Lagrangian formulation \Ae{exhibits improved performance compared to} the $\ell$1 formulation.
+In this work, we propose two primal decomposition schemes for solving large-scale strongly convex QPs, with global convergence guarantees.
+Both methods rely respectively on augmented Lagrangians and exact $\ell 1$-penalties for ensuring feasibility in the subproblems.
+Similar $\ell1$-penalty based approaches have been proposed in previous works \cite{DeMiguel2006,Tu2021}.
+In contrast to \cite{Tu2021}, our work is not restricted to a specific application and can be used on any strongly convex hierarchically structured QP.
+The augmented-Lagrangian framework is new to the best of our knowledge.
+We show that the augmented Lagrangian formulation exhibits improved performance compared to the $\ell$1 formulation.
 Moreover, we demonstrate that the algorithms are faster than off-the-shelf interior-point solvers.
-We benchmark our algorithms against a distributed ADMM and \Fp{the nonlinear solver} \texttt{Ipopt} with sparse and parallel linear algebra.
-As benchmarks, we consider the operation of HVAC systems \Fp{in} a city district with \Fp{a} variable number of buildings and with up to $300,000$ decision variables \Ae{and inequality constraints.}
+We benchmark our algorithms against a distributed ADMM and the nonlinear solver \texttt{Ipopt}.
+As benchmarks, we consider the operation of HVAC systems in a city district with a variable number of buildings and with up to $300,000$ decision variables and inequality constraints and two Optimal Power Flow problems with up to 7,852 buses.